Sheikh-ASif/Sheikh-ASif/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Full Stack Development
-- 🌱 I’m currently learning from collage and Youtube
+- 🌱 I’m currently learning and try to gain more and more skills and knowledge in the feild of the Technologies and Their language